 Under IBM's Health and Safety Management System (HSMS), all workers and business functions have a role in identifying hazards and risks associated with the workplace and the activities they manage.
 Standards and the related education and awareness programs establishing competencies for managing risks are provided to affected workers.
 These standards, developed from previously identified hazards, are managed by trained professionals in Corporate Health and Safety (CH&S) to control and/or eliminate health and safety risks.
 The IBM Health and Safety Standards contain baseline requirements that apply globally and are used when local legal and regulatory requirements are insufficient to adequately address health and safety risks.
-As activities and IBM operations are subject to change, ongoing assessments are performed by line organizations, with support from CH&S, to identify new and emerging hazards and risks.
+As activities and IBM operations, with support from CH&S, to identify new and emerging hazards and risks.
 This includes changes to existing activities, facilities, strategic plans, and changes in personnel.
 The standards which include criteria and actions for compliance used to manage hazards, risks and opportunities include recognizing when the established standards need to be added or updated leveraging the hierarchy of controls to improve OHS effectiveness.